-The secondary efficacy variables are CGI by Physician (for non-US FDA analyses), the grade change of MAS-B of the finger flexors, GAS by Physician, and MTS.
-The secondary efficacy variables of CGI by Physician and the MAS-B change from baseline for finger flexors will be evaluated at weeks 2, 4, 6, 8, and 12.
-The MAS-B change from baseline for finger flexors will be analyzed using the subgroup of patients with wrist identified as the principal muscle group.
-Functional goals (active and passive) using GAS by Physician will be evaluated separately relative to baseline at weeks 8 and 12, and MTS including the difference between slow (R2) and fast (R1) range of motion (R2 - R1) as well as respective change from baseline on the MTS of the principal muscle group at weeks 2, 4, 6, 8, and 12.
+CGI by Physician (for non-US FDA analyses) will be evaluated at weeks 2, 4, 6, 8, and 12.
+In addition to each timepoint, the average of the weeks 4 and 6 CGI by Physician will be analyzed.
+Functional goals, active and passive, using GAS by Physician will be evaluated separately relative to baseline at weeks 8 and 12.
+Secondary efficacy variables of MTS include the difference between slow (R2) and fast (R1) range of motion (R2 - R1) as well as respective change from baseline on the MTS for the ankle plantar flexors (with knee extended and knee flexed) at weeks 2, 4, 6, 8, and 12.
 Additionally changes from baseline for each R1 and R2 at each assessment point will be evaluated.
-In addition to each timepoint, the average of the weeks 4 and 6 MAS-B change from baseline of the finger flexors and CGI by Physician will be analyzed.